 Above ground pool steps

-Most inground pool steps are made of plastic although some are at least metal in part.
-Many of the plastic pool steps are hollow and this can lead to problems.
+Most inground pool steps are made of plastic, although some are at least partially metal.
+Many plastic pool steps are hollow, which can lead to problems.

-If you leave the steps in the pool and you live in an area with harsh winters, inevitably the pool water will freeze.
+If you leave the steps in the pool and live in an area with harsh winters, the pool water will inevitably freeze.
 In some cases, ice will form many inches below the surface.

 This is where problems can occur.

-When water freezes around the pool steps it expands (yes I know, basic physics).
-If the pool steps are hollow plastic then the pressure will build up where the ice forms and this can damage the plastic and even crush it.
+When water freezes around the pool steps, it expands (yes, I know, basic physics).
+If the pool steps are hollow plastic, pressure will build up where the ice forms, damaging the plastic and even crushing it.

-If the water freezes and then melts again, followed by more freezing and more melting then this crush force will continue to act on the material steps.
+If the water freezes and melts again, followed by more freezing and melting, then this crushing force will continue to act on the material steps.

 How to get steps out of above ground pool

-If your pool steps are solid plastic then taking them out will just be a matter of lifting them, after undoing any securing pins or bolts you may have that attach them to a deck etc.
+If your pool steps are solid plastic, then taking them out will be a matter of lifting them after undoing any securing pins or bolts you may have that attach them to a deck etc.

-However, if they are the larger hollow plastic-type, often you will have needed to weigh them down with something to stop them from floating, which will make them very heavy.
-If you have the hollow parts of the steps with sand or gravel you will probably need someone to help – with one of you being brave and going into the water to lift.
+However, if they are the larger hollow plastic type, you will often need to weigh them down with something to stop them from floating, which will make them very heavy.
+If you have the hollow parts of the steps with sand or gravel, you will probably need someone to help—with one of you being brave and going into the water to lift.

-Even if you have not needed to weigh them down they will probably be full of water which will make them difficult to lift.
-If it is too cold to go in the pool to do this then lifting them from above slowly, allowing the water to drain out as you go, will make it easier.
+Even if you do not need to weigh them down, they will probably be full of water, making them difficult to lift.
+If it is too cold to go in the pool to do this, lifting them from above slowly and allowing the water to drain out as you go will make it easier.

 TIP: If you have to remove any plugs in the steps to allow water to drain out then make sure you put these straight back after wards to prevent loss.